mjcaley/aiospamc/docs/user_guide.rst

     response = loop.run_until_complete(client.check(example_message))
     print(response)

-Other requests can be seen in the :py:class:`aiospamc.client.Client` class.
+Other requests can be seen in the :class:`aiospamc.client.Client` class.

 ************************
 Making your own requests